NUM-Forschungsdatenplattform/num-portal-webapp/docs/04_projects/02_projects_editor/02_projects_editor.md

 ```

-#### 3. Researchers
+#### 4. Researchers
 The last section of the project screen is the researchers section, here researchers can be assigned to the project.
-By clicking the Add researchers button.
+By clicking the *Add researchers* button.

 ```{figure} images/project_researchers.png